keycloakify/keycloakify/developpement.md

 When building your page you want to see the result of your edit live.

-To acheave that with Keycloakify simply eddit:
+To achieve this with Keycloakify simply edit:

 ```diff
  import { getKcContext } from "keycloakify";